-Health Oct 04 What to know about RFK Jr.’s efforts to address long COVID research and treatments More than two years after the pandemic ended, millions of Americans are still living with long COVID.
+Health Oct 04 What to know about RFK Jr.’s efforts to address long COVID research and treatments More than two years after the WHO's COVID-19 public health emergency ended, millions of Americans are still living with long COVID.
 Symptoms vary from person to person, but range from mild to severe to physically debilitating.
-Recently, Health Secretary Kennedy kicked off new efforts…
+Recently, Health Secretary Kennedy kicked off…

 Nation Sep 28 Public transit systems ‘on the edge of a cliff’ amid funding shortfalls A shortfall in federal funding is threatening public transportation systems across the country.
 As pandemic-era government support runs out and with inflation added to the mix, local governments are saddled with deficits, leading to reduced services and increased fares.
 Ali…